masamiy/DataStoryTelling/content/2-Visuals.md

 ### Highlight areas

+Are you inspired by looking at examples of beautiful visuals?
+Next section is about a narrative, which is another vital part of storytelling.

 Edit the `_config.yml` to get your workshop website set up with the basics such as `title` and `author`.
 Check comments in the file for all the options!